privong/papers-in-markdown/aastex62/demo.md

 This filter is included as `aastex62/filters/acknowledgments.lua` in the template distribution.
 It can be used by with the `--lua-filter=` command-line argument.
-It can be extended easily to other formats, including say html.
+It can be extended easily to other formats, including say HTML.

 Generally, creation of filters would be more broadly useful in automating the conversion of markdown files into journal-compatible \TeX.
 A opportunity for this is to write a filter that takes the markdown "simple table" format and converts it into an \aastex\ `deluxetable`.